Soong sisters: Education

 Charlie was deeply committed to education in the United States for his daughters.
 He wanted them to receive a Methodist education, so he enrolled them at McTyeire School for Girls in Shanghai, where Ching-ling studied from 1904 to 1907.
 Acting on the advice of his missionary friend William Burke, who had ties to the Mulberry Street United Methodist Church in Macon, Charlie sent his eldest daughter Ai-ling to Wesleyan College in 1904.

-Ching-ling and Mei-ling was among the first government-funded female Chinese students to study in the United States.
+Ching-ling and Mei-ling were among the first government-funded female Chinese students to study in the United States.
 The group, consisting of ten male and four female students, departed from Shanghai on 1 August 1907 and arrived in Seattle on 28 August, under the escort of Wen Bingzhong, the director of the Foreign Office of the Viceroy of Liangjiang.
 Ching-ling first attended school in Summit, New Jersey, to study Latin and French to fulfil Wesleyan's entrance requirements.
 She joined Ai-ling as a full-time college student at Wesleyan in the autumn of 1908, with their youngest sister Mei-ling accompanying them despite being only ten years old.

 Although the Soong sisters spent most of their time on campus, they also travelled across the United States, navigating the prevailing anti-Chinese sentiments of the time.
 They were warmly received by local communities in the American South.
 In the summer of 1910, Ching-ling and Mei-ling attended summer school together at Fairmount College.
 In the summer of 1912, they participated in a church-sponsored YMCA conference in Montreat, North Carolina.
 During several Christmas holidays, they visited Washington, D.C., where they were hosted as guests of the Chinese ambassador.